-In rendering such opinion, such counsel may (A) state that they render no opinion as to matters involving the application of laws of any jurisdiction other than laws of the Commonwealth of Massachusetts or the federal law of the United States, and (B) rely as to matters of fact, to the extent they deem reasonable, on certificates of responsible officers of the Company and public officials.
+In rendering such opinion, such counsel may (A) state that they render no opinion as to matters involving the application of laws of any jurisdiction other than the General Corporation Law statute of the State of Delaware, laws of the Commonwealth of Massachusetts or the federal law of the United States, and (B) rely as to matters of fact, to the extent they deem reasonable, on certificates of responsible officers of the Company and public officials.

-EXHIBIT A-2

 The final opinion in draft form should be attached as Exhibit A-2 at the time this Agreement is executed.